raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 When choosing a material, you need to consider aspects such as weight vs durability, cost vs strength, and difficulty to work with vs quality of the chassis.
 Using certain types of metal might result in a strong and durable chassis but will be more difficult to modify than cardboard.
 A cardboard chassis will be light and cheap but it is less sturdy than other materials.

 I recommend making a prototype of the chassis first using a low-cost material, since tweaking the design will be much easier.
 Common households items, such as a cardboard box or a plastic ice cream tub, are perfect for experimenting with the design.
-The robot buggy that is built throughout the videos in this course uses a chassis made out of a cardboard carton which originally contained grapes.
+The robot buggy that is built throughout the videos in this course uses a chassis made out of a cardboard grape carton.
 I chose this was because it is a good sized box that can hold the robot components without needing to be modified.
-It was also easy to make holes in the carton when attaching the components to the chassis.
+It was also easy to make holes in the carton to attach the components.

 ### Planning the layout